Social studies test takers – information to adult immigrants

 - which test you took

-- when and where you took the test
+- where you took the test

 You cannot make a complaint about the test result.